Non-interactive zero-knowledge proof: Pairing-based non-interactive proofs

 Pairing-based cryptography has led to several cryptographic advancements.
 One of these advancements is more powerful and more efficient non-interactive zero-knowledge proofs.
 The seminal idea was to hide the values for the pairing evaluation in a commitment.
 Using different commitment schemes, this idea was used to build zero-knowledge proof systems under the sub-group hiding and under the decisional linear assumption.
 These proof systems prove circuit satisfiability, and thus by the Cook–Levin theorem allow proving membership for every language in NP.
 The size of the common reference string and the proofs is relatively small; however, transforming a statement into a boolean circuit incurs considerable overhead.

 Proof systems under the sub-group hiding, decisional linear assumption, and external Diffie–Hellman assumption that allow directly proving the pairing product equations that are common in pairing-based cryptography have been proposed.

-Under strong knowledge assumptions, it is known how to create sublinear-length computationally soundproof systems for NP-complete languages.
+Under strong knowledge assumptions, it is known how to create sublinear-length computationally-sound proof systems for NP-complete languages.
 More precisely, the proof in such proof systems consists only of a small number of bilinear group elements.